john-itcsolutions/cheirrs/README.md

      (look for the IP Address associated with the NAME "kubeflow dashboard")

-Use this to locate the dash in your browser.
+Use this to locate the dash in your browser, on port 8082.

 ____________________________________________________________________________________